konaanitha/IT432GoogleCloudIoTCoreProject/README.md

    * [Data Visualization in Excel sheet](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/visualizeData.PNG)

  ## Summary:
- &emsp;&emsp; In this, I have used Google IOt core , a fully managed device to secure IoT devices , the messages which are streamed form the IoT device are published in Pub/Sub topic .
+ &emsp;&emsp; In this, I have used Google IOT Core , a fully managed device to secure IoT devices , the messages which are streamed form the IoT device are published in Pub/Sub topic .
 I created a Dataflow job from Template , that creates a Pipeline stream which reads the messages from the Pub/Sub and writes into BigQuery Table.The Query results from the BigQuery  table are saved into Excel or Google sheets for quick data visualisation.

  ## References:
  * [Raspberry Pi Getting started/Setup](https://www.youtube.com/watch?v=BpJCAafw2qE)
  * [Tutorial on building IoT application Using Google Cloud Platform](https://iot4beginners.com/tutorial-on-google-iot-core-with-raspberry-pi-to-visualize-the-sensor-data/)